oldrich-s/musicope/README.md

 ## Game View

 [Game View][1] is the core of the game.
 It behaves as a completely separate web-page.
-You can therefore start the Game View separately by calling a single URL link such as [thisone][4].
+You can therefore start the Game View separately by calling a single URL link such as [this one][4].

 All the input parameters of the game are served by means of the *GET* parameters.
 The current list of all the possible parameters of the Game View can be found [here][3].
 The only required parameter is *c_songUrl*.
 All the other parameters have their respective default [values][5].
 The Game View does not store any data.
 Everything goes in and out by means of the *GET* parameters.